marija00/chamberofsecrets/README.md

 `$ open index.html`

+This will open the HTML site working demo as below

 ### Advanced

 This method is required for advanced JS app sites (e.g. https://github.com/sehsarah/wave-template that uses Paper.js) and is also a more precise way to run your website locally